neo-project/docs/docs/en-us/sc/gettingstarted/develop.md

 ![3_1545037391347](assets/3_1545037391347.png)

-## Creating a NEO contract project
+## Creating a Neo contract project

-Upon completion of the previous steps, you may start to create NEO smart contract project in Visual Studio 2017 (no specific requirement for .NET Framework version):
+Upon completion of the previous steps, you may start to create Neo smart contract project in Visual Studio 2017 (no specific requirement for .NET Framework version):

 1. Click `file` -> `create` -> `project`.
 2. Select `NeoContract` in the list and change settings where necessary, then click `confirm`.